EU cuts euro zone growth forecasts, revises up inflation outlook

 Among the three biggest economies of the bloc, Italy is the only one that is expected to grow this year by more than previously forecast.
 It is now seen to expand by 2.9%, rather than the 2.4% estimated in May.

-However, the country is expected to experience a marked slowdown next year, when growth is predicted at 0.9%, less than other large economies and down from a previous forecast of 1.9%.
+However, the country is expected to experience a marked slowdown next year, when growth is predicted at 0.9%, the lowest in the euro zone and down from a previous forecast of 1.9%.

+Gentiloni said that political stability in Italy was particularly important in the current situation, when asked to comment about the risk of the Italian government collapsing. .

-(Reporting by Francesco Guarascio @fraguarascio and Bart Meijer; editing by Philip Blenkinsop)
+(Reporting by Francesco Guarascio @fraguarascio and Bart Meijer; editing by Philip Blenkinsop and Carmel Crimmins)

 ((Francesco.Guarascio@thomsonreuters.com;))